 HELD (World Premiere)

-Directors: Chris Lofting & Travis Cluff.
+Directors: Chris Lofing & Travis Cluff.
 With Jill Awbrey, Bart Johnson, Rez Kempton, Zack Gold.
 USA 2020.
 94 mins.

 Emma and Henry’s marriage is losing its spark.
 In an effort to reconnect on their 9-year anniversary, they vacation to a remote luxury rental, complete with automated smart house features and integrated security.
 After suspecting a nighttime intruder however, they decide to flee, only to become forcibly trapped inside by the all-encompassing technology.
 Then a Voice tells them their entire movements are being watched, revealing intimate knowledge about their relationship.
 As events get more brutal and dehumanizing, Emma and Henry must work together to uncover the truth and find a way out before it’s too late.

 What’s worse than a married couple with troubles trapped in their own home?
 Being trapped in someone else’s and subjected to all kinds of horrible stuff, it sounds like!
-The Gallows and The Gallows Act II codirectors Lofting and Cluft helm star Awbrey’s debut feature script.
+The Gallows and The Gallows Act II codirectors Lofing and Cluff helm star Awbrey’s debut feature script.

 SACRIFICE (World Premiere)

 Directors: Andy Collier & Toor Mian.
 With: Barbara Crampton, Sophie Stevens, Ludovic Hughes, Lukas Loughran.
 USA 2020.
 87 mins.